Spring soccer registration is now OPEN!

 U9 is the youngest travel team that can be formed.
 Teams can form from U9 thru U18.
 Boys and girls play on separate teams.
 Beginning with the Fall 2017 season, the U9 & U10 age groups will play 7v7 while U11 & U12 will play 9v9.
 U13 and older will play 11v11.

-To read more about the new calendar year age groupings and small-sided standards, please click HERE.
+To read more about the US Soccer's calendar year age groupings and small-sided standards, please click HERE.

 CAN MY CHILD “PLAY UP”?

 Players should attend tryouts for their appropriate age group as defined above.
 Playing up is only allowed under the following conditions:

 1) For new U9 teams, a travel team may select up to two underage players, but only if they score higher in the tryouts than a majority of other available, age-appropriate Burlington players.
 However, BJSA will require that these underage players “drop down” and play with their own age group the following year.

 2) If there is no age appropriate BJSA team, players can play up without BJSA board approval.
 In this situation, the team under age player limit is waived.

 All underage player requests must be approved by the Travel Soccer Coordinator.

 At the younger ages (U9 & U10), it is strongly recommended that the coaches allow every player equal playing time, within reason.
 As the kids get older, playing time is at the discretion of the coaches.